NaufalGhifari/NLP_PDF_Chatbot/README.md

 # PDF question-answering chatbot 🗣️📄
-An NLP 'chatbot' able to comprehend user query and answer based on information in a given PDF file.
+A relatively simple NLP 'chatbot' able to comprehend user query and answer based on information in a given PDF file.
 Making good use of Haystack v1.25's ready-to-use ExtractiveQAPipeline to retrieve relevant excerpts and passing it to the reader for further comprehension.
 The answers are then scored and presented to the user.

 This project **does not** make use of OpenAI's API nor any other API calls.